lsbyerley/sortify/README.md

-Sortify 1.0
+Sortify v1.0
 ============

 I was looking for a simple, lightweight table sorting script and everything I came across had way too many features than what I was looking for.
 I then decided to develop my own.

-Sortify Features:
+Sortify Features:<br>
-1. Set a default sort order (asc or desc)
+1. Set a default sort order (asc or desc)<br>
-2. Set a default column to sort
+2. Set a default column to sort<br>
-3. Adds a "sortcell" class to the sorted <td> cells to highlight them
+3. Adds a "sortcell" class to the sorted cells to highlight them<br>

 For now, the features are all I need, but I may add more in the future.